nlee727/obsidian_vault/USC/CSCI 467/Introduction.md

 D_{2}=
 $$
 How do you pass knowledge from one classifier to the next?
 The training weight so that the next classifier will try to classify the harder points.

+Sep 10
+16/34
+Adaboost requires a pool of classifiers, if its less than 50% it will pose a huge problem

+T (Look at slide 4 and beta)
+F (Less than 50% accuracy and beta will be negative so things will be flipped) F ()
+F (Always going to go weight 1/2)
+F ()